Olympus Stylus 1 Review

 Speaking of the touchscreen, it worked quite well, but its use overall seemed a little limited.
 Its use varies depending on the shooting mode you're in, but in most modes, its function is restricted to moving the focus point or for touch-shutter operation.
 In iAuto mode, there's a little tab on the right that pops open when touched, to give you options for adjusting color saturation, color balance, brightness, background blur (aperture), express motions (shutter speed), or view a list of shooting tips.
 The touchscreen plays little role in making menu selections, either in the Quick Menu or the main menu system itself.
 When bringing up the Super Control Panel, you can tap on a setting you'd like to adjust, but that's the extent of the touchscreen interaction.
 To actually adjust a setting you tap-selected, you have to press the "OK" button and then use the directional buttons (or Control dial on the top of the camera) to make the adjustments.

 While the sample I used in writing this hands-on preview was a prototype (firmware version 0.9), I did do a little shooting with it, and enjoyed the experience quite a bit.
 While I miss the ultra-fast f/1.8 aperture of the XZ-2 at wide angle, the Olympus Stylus 1's constant f/2.8 aperture isn't too far off from the XZ-2's f/2.5 at its tele setting -- and the Stylus 1 has a 10.7x zoom lens that effectively reaches out to a focal distance of 300mm.
-While we need to see just how well the Stylus 1's lens does in our lab tests, I'm overall quite happy to give up a little aperture at the wide end to gain so much focal length at the long end.
+I'm overall quite happy to give up a little aperture at the wide end to gain so much focal length at the long end.
 I would have liked to see the zoom start a little wider, perhaps at a 24mm equivalent versus the 28mm of the Stylus 1 and its predecessors, but the 300mm equivalent maximum focal length is very welcome, particularly with that f/2.8 constant max aperture.

 Not long enough?
 If you find that 300mm is not long enough, the Stylus 1 can be fitted with the optional CLA-13 converter adapter letting you attach the Olympus TCON-17X 1.7x teleconverter lens to extend the focal length to 510mm while retaining the constant f/2.8 aperture.

 One very positive aspect of the Stylus 1 shooting experience is how responsive the camera is, with short to very short shutter lag times, whether at wide angle or full tele.
-(Oddly, it seemed faster at the tele than the wide end, the opposite of what we usually encounter.)
-At this point, we haven't seen a spec for maximum macro magnification, but I have to say that it's pretty good.
-Maximum magnification seems to occur at a zoom setting of 2.2x, and is enough that I can very easily distinguish the red, green, and blue pixels on my 2013 MacBook Air 11-inch display.
+We haven't seen a spec for maximum macro magnification other than the 5cm minimum focus distance, but I have to say that it's pretty good.
+Maximum magnification is enough that I can very easily distinguish the red, green, and blue pixels on my 2013 MacBook Air 11-inch display.

 I didn't spend a lot of time playing with the Olympus Stylus 1's Movie mode, but it works much as you'd expect.
 You can zoom the lens while recording, although you'll be able to hear the noise of the zoom motor pretty clearly in quiet surroundings.
 Autofocus is live during recording, albeit not terribly quick; this won't be the camera to use for live video of your sports star running down the baseline and sliding into home.